SHervoe-Hansen/website/content/post/protein_unfolding/index.md

 Using these words it should then obvious that the probability of a microstate, observing a specific number from a die, is given as the ratio of weight of observing the specific microstate, being equal to 1, and the partition function, which is the total number of possible outcome.
 From this example it is obvious that all microstates possess the same probability equal to 1/6.

-However, Ludwig Boltzmann the founder of statistical thermodynamics, discovered that microstates of different energy does not possess equal probability.
+However, [Ludwig Boltzmann](https://en.wikipedia.org/wiki/Ludwig_Boltzmann), the founder of statistical thermodynamics, discovered that microstates of different energy does not possess equal probability.
-Within our dice example this would for example be the case if one uses a dice which is unequal in mass on all sides, such that the potential energy due to gravity is different for the various numbers shown by the dice.
+Within our dice example this would for example be the case if one uses a dice which is unequal in mass on all sides (loaded dice), such that the potential energy due to gravity is different for the various numbers shown by the dice.
 Ludwig Boltzmann discovered that the partition in such case takes the form:
 $$
 Q = \sum_{\mathrm{microstates}} e^{\frac{-E}{RT}}
 $$